qgis/QGIS-Documentation/source/docs/training_manual/basic_map/symbology.rst

       :align: center

 #.
 Check |checkbox| :guilabel:`Enable symbol levels`.
 You can then set the
-   layer ordering of each symbol by entering the corresponding level number.
+   layer order of each symbol by entering the corresponding level number.
    0 is the bottom layer.

    In our case, we just want to activate the option, like this: